create3000/x_ite/docs/_posts/components/NURBS/NurbsPatchSurface.md

 NurbsPatchSurface defines a contiguous 3D Non-Uniform Rational B-Spline (NURBS) surface.

-The NurbsPatchSurface node belongs to the **NURBS** component and its container field is *geometry.* It is available since X3D version 3.0 or later.
+The NurbsPatchSurface node belongs to the **NURBS** component and its default container field is *geometry.* It is available since X3D version 3.0 or later.

 ## Hierarchy